Divergent space

 Youth work sessions and support for home educated neurodivergent young people and their families

-Divergent space provide peer support youth work sessions for young people who identify as, are diagnosed or are in the process of getting a diagnosis (a formal diagnosis isn’t necessary to attend these sessions.)
+Divergent space provides peer support youth work sessions for young people who identify as, are diagnosed or are in the process of getting a diagnosis (a formal diagnosis isn’t necessary to attend these sessions) neurodivergent.
 This includes: ADHD, dyspraxia, tourettes, dyslexia, dyscalculia, dysgraphia, autism, and other neurotypes not defied as “neurotypical.”
 Everyone is welcome.

 The sessions will use interactive, accessible formats, explore issues, facilitate discussions and provide a safe space for young people to connect.
-They are offered on a block booking basis, or if you prefer you can book single sessions, as I know it can be sometimes be difficult to plan in advance.
+They are offered on a block booking basis, or if you prefer you can book single sessions, as I know it can be often be difficult to plan in advance.
+Divergent Space is for children and young people of any age from 6 -18.
+Where there is a need I can provide age specific sessions, depending on interest and needs of those signed up.

 • Develop knowledge of and learn about neurodiversity or their diagnosis.